Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Introduction

 Turning to the Kerr-de Sitter $\Lambda>0$ case, the picture is much less complete, and it remains an open problem to determine whether \eqref{eq:Teukolsky-equation-intro} is modally stable for general black hole parameters.
-The lack of a mode stability statement is one of the reasons why Hintz and Vasy's work \cite{Hintz2016} on nonlinear stability of the Kerr-de Sitter family cannot be extended past the very slowly rotating $|a|\ll M,\Lambda$ setting.
-This state of affairs is also somewhat surprising: the $\Lambda>0$ case is usually much better behaved than the $\Lambda=0$ case (compare, for instance, \cite{Dafermos2010} and \cite{Dyatlov2011}), so naively one would expect mode stability to be easier to show in the former case.
+The lack of a mode stability statement is one of the reasons why Hintz and Vasy's proof \cite{Hintz2016} of nonlinear stability of the Kerr-de Sitter family cannot be extended past the very slowly rotating $|a|\ll M,\Lambda$ setting.
+In fact, in the linear setting of the scalar wave equation, recent work of Petersen and Vasy \cite{Petersen2021a} has singled out mode stability as the only obstruction to showing decay in the full subextremal range.
+This state of affairs is also somewhat surprising: the $\Lambda>0$ case in spherical symmetry and perturbations thereof is much better behaved than the $\Lambda=0$ case (compare, for instance, \cite{Dafermos2010} and \cite{Dyatlov2011}), so naively one would expect mode stability to be easier to show in the former case than in the latter.
 Yet, to employ Whiting's method in Kerr-de Sitter one requires, much like in the $|a|=M, \Lambda=0$ case, a new radial integral transformation, as the nature of the singular points of the radial ODE is very different from the $\Lambda=0$ case.
 Attempts at finding such a transformation have been unsuccessful, see \cite{Umetsu2000} for a discussion, and no other mechanism of establishing mode stability has been put forth.

 The goal of this paper is precisely to revisit mode stability for Kerr(-de Sitter) black holes.
 In the $\Lambda=0$ setting, we provide a new proof of the classical mode stability result \begin{bigtheorem} Fix $M>0$ and $|a|<M$, and let $s\in\frac12\mathbb{Z}$.
 Then there are no non-trivial mode solutions \eqref{eq:separable-ansatz-intro} to \eqref{eq:Teukolsky-equation-intro} for $\omega\neq 0$ with $\Im\omega\geq 0$. \end{bigtheorem}